Compliance with sustainability standards and indicators

 In a globalized society it is necessary to align corporate strategies with the collective commitment to improve the productive development model under ESG criteria.

-In a globalized society, it is necessary to align corporate strategies with the collective commitment to sustainable development under ESG criteria.
 To this end, it is crucial to comply with each country’s regulatory floor, which addresses every aspect of key ESG standards such as environmental, social (such as labor and health and safety) and corporate governance (corporate structures, crime prevention, tax rules), which has brought the principles of corporate social responsibility (CSR) to corporate sustainability management as an essential management framework in the corporate business strategy.
-This integrated approach in turn enables operational excellence to be achieved by setting global and local standards that strengthen each company’s operational unit.
-This approach seeks to focus efforts on the operational management of the business with the strategic objectives, avoiding double efforts and requiring special teams to control compliance with the standards and regulations of the companies, but collecting data from the management processes.

 Sustainability indicators

-Indicators allow us to measure and control key business operations.
 The need to comply with multiple regulations and standards, the various indicators must be aligned in order to limit the information requirements to the key material aspects (defined in the same corporate sustainability strategy).
-This implies mapping the management processes that must feed the indicators and the mechanisms for aggregating operational data into strategic indicators.

 This also makes it possible to achieve two essential objectives for a good indicator: to make it available in an accessible and timely manner to support decision-making.
-Secondly, it allows precise traceability of the data and the detection of weak points that limit the achievement of the defined goals.

-Integrating operational processes with real-time sustainability reporting is also a desirable objective as it ensures efficiency and effectiveness in information management.
 The digital transformation that the world is undergoing aims to enable companies to have more and more real-time data that must then be processed for use.

 That is why at SIGEA we use technologies such as IoT, Big Data, Data Lake and Machine Learning to collect data efficiently.
-In this way, we ensure management and compliance with local regulations with updated data.

 SIGEA integrates direct sources of information with the most convenient periodicity to make indicators available in a timely and reliable manner, managing the traceability of each data and its verification evidence.